overextended/overextended.github.io/docs/ox_inventory/Getting Started/config.md

 # Maximum carry capacity for players, in grams (will be automatically converted to kilograms in-game)
 setr inventory:weight 30000

+# Drops will show a prop rather than a marker
+setr inventory:dropprops 0

 # Weapons will reload after reaching 0 ammo
 setr inventory:autoreload false